 Different training situations/industries

 When it comes to using virtual reality as a training tool it can be implemented in almost any industry.
 These are just a small selection of industries in which VR can be employed:

-- Replicate the car’s exterior and interiors and driving experience.
+> Replicate the car’s exterior and interior and driving experience.

-- The construction process can be planned, visualised, and optimised.
+> The construction process can be planned, visualized, and optimized.